Community eating disorder service

-The West London Community Eating Disorders Service is a specialist outpatient service which offers assessment, treatment and monitoring for people aged 18 and over with conditions such as anorexia nervosa, bulimia nervosa and binge eating disorder.
+West London community eating disorders service is a specialist outpatient service which offers assessment, treatment and monitoring for people aged 18 and over with conditions such as anorexia nervosa, bulimia nervosa and binge eating disorder.

 Who we are

-We are a psychology-led team, made up of psychologists, trainees, a dietitian and admin staff, who work collaboratively to deliver the best care for you.
-We do not offer psychiatric reviews, or prescribe medication.
-We work closely with GPs and other medical professionals involved in our patients’ care.
+The team consists of psychologists, trainees, a dietitian and administration staff who work closely with GPs and other medical professionals involved in our patients’ care.

-The eating disorder service provides a range of psychological interventions and also dietetic input, which are allocated based on what will be most beneficial and suitable for the individual being referred.
+The community eating disorder service provides a range of psychological therapies and dietetic input, based on what’s most beneficial and suitable for the person being referred.

-For people struggling with bulimia nervosa, binge eating and OSFED, we currently offer group cognitive behavioural therapy (CBT), which runs for 6 sessions over 6 consecutive weeks.
-CBT is a talking therapy that aims to help you manage your problems by changing the way you think and behave.
+We offer group cognitive behavioural therapy (CBT) for people struggling with bulimia nervosa, binge eating and other specified feeding or eating disorder (OSFED).
+This runs for 6 sessions over 6 consecutive weeks.
+CBT is a talking therapy which aims to help you manage your problems by changing the way you think and behave.

 We offer 16-week group dialectical behavioural therapy (DBT) for those who have completed the CBT group.
-This is an evidence-based treatment which aims to decrease emotional suffering and self-defeating behaviours by teaching skills that can be useful in dealing with life situations more effectively.
+This aims to decrease emotional suffering and self-defeating behaviours with teaching skills that can be useful in dealing with life situations more effectively.